Skip to main content

 Stay in control

 No one really likes this guy, either.
-We all know that one of the biggest thrills in skiing and snowboarding is riding fast down the mountain, and at some point, we all need to push our abilities if we want to progress.
-But skiing out of control is dangerous and is one of the most common causes of an accident on the mountain.
+We all know that one of the biggest thrills in skiing and snowboarding is riding fast down the mountain, and at some point, we all need to push our abilities if we want to progress to higher-rated runs.
+But skiing or snowboarding out of control is dangerous and is one of the most common causes of an accident on the mountain.
 Stay in control and at a speed you can always stop if you need to.
-Remember that other skiers and snowboarders are unpredictable but that they think the same as you.
+Remember that other skiers and snowboarders can be unpredictable, and some of them might think they are a little more skilled than they really are, so it’s important for you to be in control to avoid accidents.

 Image used with permission by copyright holder